Maximalist Italian Socialist Party: Appeal to the revolutionary unity

 An important symbol of Italian anti-fascism: the flag of Arditi del Popolo.

 Those events were not appreciated by socialists who were convinced about the necessity to strengthen the LSI.
-Among them there was the Grand Orient of Paris: according to a confidential communication of the Italian Ministry of the Interior, it deliberated to push on socialist leaders in order to achieve the fusion of the two parties «generally not belonging to Masonry», of whose support «they need every day for work purposes and political protection».
+Among them there was the Grand Orient of Paris: according to a confidential communication of the Italian Ministry of the Interior, it deliberated to push on socialist leaders to achieve the fusion of the two parties «generally not belonging to Masonry», of whose support «they need every day for work purposes and political protection».
 The intervention of the Grand Orient, which had a great influence in the French political life, was probably defined by factors of international politics like threatens of crises that Benito Mussolini alluded during a speech of 5 June 1927.

 In February 1928, PSI direction renewed the leading bodies and deliberated a manifest as an appeal to the unity of revolutionary left in which «the two great illusions maturated during the war with the proletariat were attacked: the collaborationist illusion and the Bolshevik one», expecting the liquidation of the two working class internationals (LSI and Comintern) and aiming to recreate the international proletarian unity achieved before WWI.
 Adversaries to the appeal moved resolutely to action starting to push on hesitants.
 Nenni, along with Amedeo Clerici from Vienna and Ugo Coccia, openly criticized the Direction.
 Coccia left the direction of Avanti! when the Authority Direction declared closed every discussion about the fusion with reformists, and he was replaced on 12 August 1928 by the political secretary Angelica Balabanoff herself.
 On 3 February 1929, Balabanoff wrote on the socialist newspaper:

 The Party is intangible.[...]
 If there are subscribers who no longer have faith in the revolutionary class struggle, who consider good the reformist method, who still have the illusion of being able to do socialism in the International of war, who approve the collaborationist methods and the disgraceful democratic utopias, let them go with reformists: they will stay where they belong. [...]
 As a revolutionary party, PSI remains and will remain the Party of the revolution of Italian proletariat.[...]